 Sores or scabs on the scalp are often harmless and clear up on their own.
-However, they can sometimes be a sign of a condition that may require treatment, such as psoriasis, contact dermatitis, or head lice.
+However, they are sometimes a sign of a condition that may require treatment, such as psoriasis, contact dermatitis, or head lice.

-In this article, we look at the possible causes of sores or scabs on the scalp and their treatment options.
-We also cover prevention tips and when to contact a doctor.
+This article looks at the possible causes of sores or scabs on the scalp and their treatment options.
+It also covers prevention tips and when to contact a doctor.

 Psoriasis is a condition where the body replaces skin cells much faster than usual.
-This causes dry, discolored, and scaly patches of skin.
+This may cause dry, discolored, and scaly patches of skin.
 These patches can occur almost anywhere on the body, including the scalp.

-Some people with psoriasis find that certain things trigger or worsen their symptoms.
-Identifying and avoiding these triggers, which may include stress or certain foods, can help.
-For example, cigarette smoking typically worsens psoriasis and can make the condition harder to clear.
+Some people with psoriasis find certain things could trigger or exacerbate their symptoms.
+For example, cigarette smoking typically worsens psoriasis and could make the condition more difficult to clear.

-Contact dermatitis is a type of eczema that causes dry, scaly,blistered skin.
-It occurs when an irritating substance comes into direct contact with a person’s skin.
+It may occur when an irritating substance comes into direct contact with a person’s skin.
 When contact dermatitis develops on the scalp, the irritating substance is often a shampoo, hair product, or soap.

-Contact dermatitis usually clears up on its own once a person identifies and avoids the irritant.
+Contact dermatitis usually resolves once a person identifies and avoids the irritant.
 If the rash is very painful or itchy, a doctor may prescribe a medicated shampoo or corticosteroid to relieve symptoms.

 Unlike psoriasis, contact dermatitis occurs as a reaction to irritants.
 The condition will also not result in thick plaques as psoriasis would.